mightymos/RF-Bridge-OB38S003/README.md

 The firmware radio decoding is inspired by 1) RF-Bridge-EFM8BB1 (Portisch) and 2) rc-switch projects.

 # Status
-THIS IS A WORK IN PROGRESS and should not be used by typical users.
+THIS IS A WORK IN PROGRESS and requires multiple flashing steps.

-Erasing and reprogramming the OB38S003 is cumbersome without the official programmer.
-However, an open source and inexpensive programmer is discussed under Flasher section.

-It is probably easiest to flash the passthrough mode.
+For many users it is probably easiest to flash the passthrough mode.
-Then perform any actual decoding/encoding on the ESP8265 itself.
+Then perform any actual decoding/encoding on the ESP8265 using Tasmota/ESPHome.

 # Installation
 Install SDCC compiler for your platform: